 Key Topics of Study

-- Identifying original stories, determining newsworthiness, and developing techniques for executing an original, well-researched feature of interest to a global audience
+- Identifying original stories, determining newsworthiness, and developing techniques for creating an original, well-researched feature of interest to a global audience

 - Finding sources, gaining their trust, and conducting interviews in an unfamiliar country and culture

-- The dominant issues in Moroccan society, such as youth culture and (un)employment, gender issues, identity and ethnicity, urban-rural divisions, mass and social media, religion, education and literacy, art, film, and music, and human rights.
+- The dominant issues in Moroccan society — and across North Africa — such as youth culture and (un)employment, political participation and inequality, gender issues, identity and ethnicity, urban-rural divisions, religion, education and literacy, culture, and human rights

-The Contextual Studies in Journalism course provides an intense introduction to vital aspects of Morocco and covers a wide range of topics via lectures from prominent academicians and subject-area experts.
+The Contextual Studies in Journalism course provides an intense introduction to vital aspects of Morocco and covers a wide range of topics via lectures from prominent academics and subject-area experts.
 Students are expected to plumb these lectures for story ideas especially for the full-length feature that will be generated during the Independent Study.
-Some of the program’s coursework is designed by acclaimed journalism educators at the US-based Poynter Institute.

 The following syllabi are representative of this program.
 Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.
 The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.